Welcome Back La Brea and Wormhole Time Travel Science Fiction Drama Lovers,

 See you then!

-We will be back in the near future with more of your favorite television series and movie analysis.
+We will be back in the near future with more of La Brea as well as your favorite television series and movie analysis.
 In the meantime, please feel free to share this article with your friends, co-workers and or family and leave your comments!
 We look forward to you visiting our dedicated review and analysis web site here in the future!
 Or as many of our readers and visitors often do, visit WHR on Twitter, or visit me on Twitter by clicking the text links or images avatars in this news story.
 I and TeamWHR look forward to Seeing You on The Other Side!“

 Kenn of #TeamWHR